 There’s nothing wrong with that since the party should be able to chew through low CR creatures at that stage of the game.
 It’d be awful if you were a party of level 10s and still getting stomped on by a few goblins.

-However, the shadow is still a potentially deadly threat for even an epic-level party due to their unique ability to sap the strength from a creature.
+However, the shadow is still a potentially deadly threat for even an epic-level party due to its unique ability to sap the strength from a creature.
 A horde of shadows that are not quickly disposed of could quickly decimate a legendary group of adventurers!

 Throwing a few of these creepy undead bastards at the party as a few extra mobs in a fight or even a trap in the mid-high tiers of play could prove to be a serious threat, especially to anyone with a low Strenght score!

 This is a creature with a +6 to Stealth checks in dim light or darkness and the ability to take the Hide action as a bonus action thanks to Shadow Stealth.
 Shadows are, understandably, going to be a complete menace in the dark or dim light.

 Getting the drop on your prey will be an enormous boon for a shadow, especially if they can get a free surprise round out of their ambush as well!
 An attack from a hidden creature will already be made at advantage, but an entire extra round of combat will also be a potential of -1d4 Strength to the shadow’s target as well.

 This is not a creature you want to give a surprise round to as a player.
 However, it’s also a creature that has all of the right tools to get a surprise round quite easily.

 Difficult to Crowd Control

 Sure, the shadow won’t have the easiest time making Wisdom or even Constitution saving throws with their +1 and +0 modifier in those skills.
 Yet this is still a creature that will be challenging to crowd control, especially at the lower tier of play.

 Shadows are immune to eight different conditions.
 That’s half of all the conditions in D&D 5e!